biocore/American-Gut/md/beyond_bacteria_top_pathways.md

 The amino acid pathways most abundant in the Beyond Bacteria cohort were cysteine biosynthesis, methionine degradation, and methionine salvage.
-Methionine is an essential amino acid, meaning it’s required from our diet.
+Methionine is an essential amino acid, meaning it's required from our diet.
 These pathways indicate methionine in our gut is consumed (salvaged) by bacteria and also degraded, likely to make energy, other amino acids, or to harvest nitrogen or sulfur.
 Cysteine is not an essential amino acid, as humans can synthesize it.
 However, the sulfur in our cysteine comes from methionine.
-Therefore, it’s possible that methionine degradation by the microbiome is contributing to cysteine biosynthesis, either used by the bacteria or harvested by the host (you!).
-What’s clear is that both bacteria and humans need a full suite of 20 amino acids to make functional proteins, which do almost all the major functions in cells, and also that bacteria use dietary amino acids for food.
+Therefore, it's possible that methionine degradation by the microbiome is contributing to cysteine biosynthesis, either used by the bacteria or harvested by the host (you!).
+What's clear is that both bacteria and humans need a full suite of 20 amino acids to make functional proteins, which do almost all the major functions in cells, and also that bacteria use dietary amino acids for food.
 There is an intricate interplay between microbiome, host, and diet in the